Bricklayer Accident & Workers Compensation Lawyer

-Working in Illinois as a bricklayer (mason worker) can be a dangerous occupation, even in safe work environments.
-Back injuries, hearing loss, exposure to hexavalent chromium, developing silicosis, slip and falls, toxic burns and respiratory problems are just some of the side effects of working with cement-based materials, like mortar.
+Working in Illinois as a bricklayer (mason worker) can be dangerous, even in safe work environments.
+Back injuries, hearing loss, exposure to hexavalent chromium, developing silicosis, slip & falls, toxic burns, and respiratory problems are just some of the side effects of working with cement-based materials, like mortar.

-- Working with Hand and Power Tools – Bricklayers use rotating saws, bricks saws, electric mixers, angle grinders, and other electrical equipment that if used improperly could cause facial injuries, eye injuries, lacerations, and amputation.
-In severe cases, the vibration of the equipment can lead to musculoskeletal disorders.
+- Working with Hand and Power Tools – Bricklayers use rotating saws, bricks saws, electric mixers, angle grinders, and other electrical equipment that, if used improperly, could cause facial injuries, eye injuries, lacerations, and amputation.

 - Working on Unlevel Ground – Working on unsecured or unlevel scaffolding, ladders, and other structures could lead to dangerous falls from heights that might result in cuts, bruises, broken bones, lacerations, crushing injuries, impalement, and other serious wounds.

-- Exposure to Overhead Obstructions – Many accidents involving bricklayers and block layers occur from overhead obstructions, electrical wires, cable conduits and other structures that could lead to electrocution, electrical shock, tripping and falling.
+- Exposure to Overhead Obstructions – Many accidents involving bricklayers and block layers occur from overhead obstructions, electrical wires, power lines, cable conduits, and other structures that could lead to electrocution, electrical shock, tripping, and falling.

-- Repetitive Motion and Manual Handling Injuries - Many bricklayers must bend, reach, pull, stretch, lift, turn in awkward positions, and use repetitive motions every working day.
-These excessive stresses on the body can lead to musculoskeletal disorders involving strains, sprains and ligaments/tendon injuries.
+- Repetitive Motion and Handling Injuries - Many bricklayers must bend, reach, pull, stretch, lift, turn in awkward positions, and use repetitive motions every working day.
+Excessive stresses on the body can lead to musculoskeletal disorders involving strains, sprains, and ligaments/tendon injuries.

 A Bricklayer's Job

-Some bricklayers and block layers line and reline furnaces, boilers, kilns and other components using acid-resistant blocks and refractory bricks along with other concrete-based materials.
-All work must be performed according to building codes and local, state and federal regulations.
+Some bricklayers and block layers line and reline furnaces, boilers, kilns, and other components using acid-resistant blocks and refractory bricks along with other concrete-based materials.
+Masons perform their work according to building codes and local, state, and federal regulations.

 However, as an employee, you also have legal duties that must be followed.
 These duties include:

-- Take reasonable measures to ensure your safety and health along with the safety of others who might be impacted by your work.
-The other individuals could include other workers, construction site visitors, and the public.
+- Take reasonable measures to ensure your safety and health, along with the safety of others who your work might impact.
+The other individuals could include other construction workers, construction site visitors, and the public.